-At present, approximately 775 Asbestos Property Damage Claims remain pending.
-The Debtors have filed motions and objections challenging hundreds of additional claims, including five purported "class" claims.
+At present, approximately 900775 Asbestos Property Damage Claims, involving approximately 1,700 buildings, remain pending.
+The Debtors have filed motions and objections challenging approximately 540 of these claims, which motions are scheduled to be heard by the Bankruptcy Court on February 21, 2006. hundreds of additional claims, including five purported "class" claims.
 To the extent that they are not able to resolve the remaining claims, they will continue to file objections to such claims in the Bankruptcy Court.